immatchAA/cost-estimator/backend/database_schema.md

-# Database Schema for Class Management
+# Database Schema for Class Management and Challenges

 ## Required Tables